BalticSea-ClimateTraffic/visuals/preciptype.md

 title: Precipitation-Type
 ---

 Average Phase of Precipitation during seasons, interactive & static plots.
-For more explanation, see bottom of the page.
+For more explanation, see the bottom of the page.